SystemsApproach/security/principles.rst

 credentials.
 This is just a short list of defensive measures that are commonly used, and would not on their own be considered sufficient.
-But the point to note here is the use of many overlapping layers of defense to raise the bar high enough to thwart the majority of attacks.
+But the point to note here is the use of many overlapping layers of defense, with the aim being that, collectively, they raise the bar high enough to thwart the majority of attacks.

 The fact that we read about breaches in which attackers succeed in gaining access to corporate systems and data on a regular basis might